stat545ubc-2021/mda-Lorenzo-Lindo/README.md

 ### Author: LINDO, Lorenzo

+#### What is this repository?
 This repository, entitled "mda-Lorenzo-Lindo", consists of files containing the work necessary to fulfill  the requirements of the 3 milestones for this Mini Data Analysis project for STAT545A.

+#### How to engage with this repository?
-You can explore this repository by opening the Milestone 1, Milestone 2, and Milestone 3 folders to view the files related to each of those Milestones.
+You can explore this repository by opening the milestone-1, milestone-2, and milestone-3 folders to view the files related to each of those Milestones.
 The output folder contains some output files created during Milestone 3.

 #### Completed Milestones Thus Far
 - [x] Milestone 1 (completed 9 October 2021)